mmagnus/boox-wifi-mount-sync/readme.md

 # boox-wifi-sync

 Using ssh server at your Boox device (tested with Boox Note Air).

 The device must be turn on, but does not have to be unlocked (when you use PIN).

+Remember to start Ssh server after you reboot device.

+You might need to restart ssh server if you move the device to a new Wifi network, to get an ip for that network.

+# Manual setup (to be able sync in batch later)

 Install [SSH server](https://play.google.com/store/apps/details?id=com.theolivetree.sshserverpro&hl=en&gl=US) using Play Store: